aws-samples/aws-get-started-workshop/content/04-test-prod/_index.md

 ---
-title: 'Setting Up Foundation for Test and Production Environments'
+title: 'Establish Foundation for Test and Production Environments'
 menuTitle: '4.
 Foundation for Test and Prod'
 disableToc: true
 weight: 40